(Egyptian slow-cooked fava beans)

 - Place the beans in a serving bowl and garnish with a drizzle of olive oil or melted butter.
 Serve with fried or hard-boiled eggs and lots of pita bread.

 - Ful medames is always made with dried favas, not fresh.
 A small fava called ful hammam is used by Egyptians.
 The larger ful rumi is the kind you find more often in American markets, and it can be used instead.

 - The red lentils are added for color.
 They can be eliminated if you like.

-- Add 1/2 chopped onion and/or 1 cup of chopped tomatoes to the simmering beans for more flavor.
+- Add 1 cup of chopped tomatoes to the simmering beans for more flavor.